jdcloudcom/en/documentation/Marketplace/Marketplace/ISV/ISV-Enter/Management-Practices.md

 (1) All information and materials submitted or filled in for move-in shall be true, accurate and valid, and shall not contain false qualification or false information.
 Any change (or invalidation) of the materials used for move-in shall be report to the Marketplace within thirty days from the date of change (or invalidation);

-(2) Without prior written authorization, no sales and promotion activities, including but not limited to telephone, post items, mails, documents, etc., shall be conducted in the name of JD Cloud, Alibaba, Taobao or other affiliated companies of JD Cloud;
+(2) Without prior written authorization, no sales and promotion activities, including but not limited to telephone, post items, mails, documents, etc., shall be conducted in the name of JD Cloud & AI, Alibaba, Taobao or other affiliated companies of JD Cloud & AI;

-(3) Shall not damage the brand and image of JD Cloud, or directly or indirectly counterfeit products;
+(3) Shall not damage the brand and image of JD Cloud & AI, or directly or indirectly counterfeit products;

 (4) The service provider shall not arbitrarily modify the Security Configuration of the cloud product;